twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

 Create the common file in the `.chezmoitemplates` directory in the source state.
 For example, create `.chezmoitemplates/file.conf`.
-The contents of this file are available in templates with the `template *name* .` function where *name* is the name of the file (`.` passes the current data to the template code in `file.conf`; see https://pkg.go.dev/text/template#hdr-Actions for details).
+The contents of this file are available in templates with the `template $NAME .` function where `$NAME` is the name of the file (`.` passes the current data to the template code in `file.conf`; see https://pkg.go.dev/text/template#hdr-Actions for details).